sverweij/dependency-cruiser/doc/rules-reference.md

   depcruise -v -- src/index.ts
   ```
   probably won't (unless index.ts is an orphan itself).
-- by definition orphan modules have no dependencies.
+- :bulb: by definition orphan modules have no dependencies.
 So when `orphan` is
   part of a rule, the `to` part won't make sense.
 This is why
   dependency-cruiser will ignore the `to` part of these rules.
-- For similar reasons `orphan` is not allowed in the `to` part of rules.
+- :bulb: For similar reasons `orphan` is not allowed in the `to` part of rules.

 ### `reachable` - detecting dead wood and transient dependencies